A judge has dismissed Fargo's challenge to North Dakota restrictions on local gun control

 Fargo has an ordinance banning people from conducting certain businesses out of their homes, including gun and ammunition sales, mortuaries, dog grooming and vehicle repair.

+Residential or “kitchen table” dealers present concerns that include the possibility of relatives living in the home where they operate, business records and gun inventories becoming mixed with personal items, and dealers working another job that might hinder them from keeping up with regulations, according to Brady.
+No federal laws require guns' safe storage at a dealer, and homes are less likely to have the “robust” security measures against burglary and robbery, according to the group.

+The ATF St. Paul Field Division couldn't immediately provide data on home-based dealers, but noted that licensees whose business premises are their residences are relatively common in the area.
+The agency doesn't keep a list of cities with ordinances similar to Fargo's, but said others do exist.

-Last year, the Republican-led Legislature passed the law restricting the ability of cities and counties to regulate guns and ammunition, including purchase, sales and possession.
+Last year, North Dakota's Republican-led Legislature passed the law restricting the ability of cities and counties to regulate guns and ammunition, including purchase, sales and possession.
 The law took effect in August.
 It voids existing ordinances.

 Previously, Fargo successfully challenged a similar 2021 law.